Wallingford, St Peter's Church

 Within the nave is the tomb of Sir William Blackstone.
 Blackstone was the author of the legal 'Commentaries' which bear his name and have been required reading for solicitors ever since.
 Blackstone (1723-1780) served as a judge and Recorder of Wallingford from 1749 until his death in 1780.
 His 'Commentaries on the Laws of England' inspired the American Declaration of Independence and formed the basis of the US Constitution.
 Blackstone was instrumental in getting the medieval church rebuilt.

 Look for graffiti around the tower door, dating back centuries.
 The tower walls are lined with several interesting memorials to the Golding and Widdows families, many of them surgeons.

 The last service at St Peter's took place on 29 June 1969, exactly 200 years after its first service.
 The church was then declared redundant and passed into the care of the Churches Conservation Trust.
 It stands at the east end of town, near the entrance to the Saxon burgh, or fortified town of Wallingford.

-The church is usually locked, but there are 2 keyholders nearby.
-When we visited there was a sign on the gate directing us to the tourist information centre in the market square, or to an antique shop on High Street.
+The church is usually locked, but there are two keyholders nearby.
+When we visited, there was a sign on the gate directing us to the tourist information centre in the market square, or to an antique shop on High Street.
 The TIC was closed, but the shop was open, and when we finally discovered it, proved to be just around the corner from the church.

 The church interior is a wonderful example of Georgian style, with beautifully detailed plasterwork.
 When we visited there was a temporary stage at the east end of the church, ready for a music performance.
-Its great to see historic buildings like St Peter's being used by the local community.
+It is great to see historic buildings like St Peter's being used by the local community.

 The gravestone to William Blackwell is easy to find; it is set into the floor of the nave directly in front of the chancel.
 One historic feature that isn't quite so obvious is Blackwell's memorial, which is outside the church, set against the south wall of the nave.